Diageo: A market leader with room to grow.

 The next numbers are the book value + dividend.
 In my old format this was known as the equity growth rate.
 It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
 As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
 The equity has decreased since 2018 but it isn't something I'm worried about.
 The decrease since 2018 is because Diageo sold 19 brands to Sazerac Company.
 Besides that, we have also had a pandemic that has taken its toll on equity.
 I'm encouraged that Diageo seems to be back growing their equity post-pandemic.

 Finally, we investigate the free cash flow.
 In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
-What springs to mind is that the free cash flow is not positive in all years, which is always nice to see.
+Levered free cash flow is the amount of money a company has left remaining after paying all of its financial obligations, I use the margin for it to make more sense.
+Free cash flow yield is the free cash flow per share a company is expected to earn against its market value per share.
+What springs to mind is that the free cash flow is positive in all years, which is always nice to see.
 Furthermore, Diageo has delivered their highest free cash flow in the last two years.
-Free cash flow did decrease a bit from 2021 to 2022 but the yield is steady.
-I would like to see Diageo reaching a free cash flow yield above 4 % again at some point but all in all, I'm comfortable with these numbers.
+Free cash flow did decrease a bit from 2021 to 2022 but the yield is steady, and the levered free cash flow margin is still high.
+I would like to see Diageo reaching a free cash flow yield above 4 % and a levered free cash flow margin above 20 % again at some point but all in all, I'm comfortable with these numbers.

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years by calculation long-term debt to earnings.
 Doing the calculation on Diageo, I can see that Diageo has 4,46 years earnings in debt, which is above the limit of 3 %.
 It is a bit higher that I would like to see, and while it isn't alarming yet, it is something that needs to be monitored.
 The high debt affects the ROIC of Diageo.
 Below, you can see the ROE in the last 10 years, which will give you an idea of how the debt has affected ROIC.